ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 <img src="Basics-1.png">

+Currently, these two transducers are supported:
+* **H317**.
+This is a 128-element phased array with focal length of 135 mm and F#=0.9.
+The device is capable to operate at 250 kHz and 700 kHz.
+* **CTX_500**.
+This is popular device commercialized by the company NeuroFUS that has 4 ring-elements, with a focal length of 63.2 mm and F# = 0.98.

+The specific capabilities of each transducer are considered during the simulations.
+More transducers, especially devices with simple configurations, will be added in function of user requirements.

 ## Preliminary steps
 * **Mandatory**: Collect T1W and T2W imaging of a participant.
 Highly recommended to use 3D isotropic (1mm resolution) scans.
 * **Mandatory**: Execute  SimbNIBS 3.x `headreco` or SimbNIBS 4.x `charm` processing tool: